Maungakiekie / One Tree Hill: Obelisk

 On the summit of the hill is an obelisk, a memorial to Māori.
 Before the obelisk stands a bronze statue of a Māori warrior.
-The stone obelisk was designed by Richard Atkinson Abbot and completed in 1940, but the unveiling of the obelisk was delayed until after World War II on 24 April 1948.
+The stone obelisk was designed by Richard Abbott and completed in 1940, but the unveiling of the obelisk was delayed until after World War II on 24 April 1948.
 This was in keeping with Māori custom of not holding such ceremonies during a time of bloodshed.

 Beneath it is the grave of Sir John Logan Campbell who bequeathed £5,000 for the obelisk.
 His grave is a plain granite slab, ornamented only by a bronze wreath.
 It lies in the middle of the viewing platform, on axis with the main memorial plaques on the Obelisk base and the bronze Warrior Statue.

 Campbell, like many European New Zealanders of his generation, had expected that Māori would gradually die out and that an impressive memorial would be a most fitting symbol to perpetuate their memory.
 By the 1930s this had obviously not happened, and some considered the term "memorial" was inappropriate with many Māori objecting to its use.
 During construction of the obelisk, a suggestion was made that it should be described as a centennial tower to mark the centennial year of the signing of the Treaty of Waitangi and not a memorial.